What Electric Car Battery Cost Per kWh?

 The Magic Number: $100 Per kWh

-It marks an important milestone everyone keenly observes: $100 per kWh.
-Analysts forecast that when this marker is attained, EVs will be within reach for many buyers the same way traditional gas-powdered cars are.
-We're getting close to achieving that target.
+It marks an important milestone that everyone keenly observes: $100 per kWh.
+Analysts forecast that when this marker is reached, EVs will be within reach for many buyers, just like traditional gas-powered cars.
+We’re getting close to achieving that target.
 CATL and BYD are already selling LFP packs at the $100 per kWh rate.

 What’s Driving the Price Drop?

-Some key reasons are collectively working towards the reduction cost of batteries:
+Some key reasons are collectively working towards the reduction of the cost of batteries:

 1. Economies of Scale